dtersegno/toastmasters/README.md

                        ))))
 ```

 Creates a random schedule for a multi-day [Toastmasters](https://www.toastmasters.org/)-style conference given a list of names.
+Effectively a giant rectangular _Sudoku_ with misshapen and disconnected inner regions.

 ---
 ### arguments